 - Keep an eye on your portions (literally).
 Use simple visual guidelines to make it easier to eat healthy portions.
 For example, a bowl of mac and cheese might be the size of a hockey puck, and a serving of meat is about as big as a deck of cards.

 - Enjoy holiday foods in moderation.
 There are many ways to enjoy holiday foods without overdoing it.
 Here are a few tips for holiday eating with moderation:

-- Don’t walk into a room full of desserts unarmed.
-Skipping meals or forgetting to eat a light snack before parties leaves you hungry, which makes it harder to practice self-control.
+- Don’t walk into a room full of desserts without a plan.
+Skipping meals or forgetting to eat a light snack before parties leaves you hungry, which makes it much harder to practice self-control.